NonPlayerCtrl/Siemens-Tia-Portal-PID-Controller/README.md

 - Create sample projects
 - Convert everything to English
 - debugging
-- Porting to different controls
+- Porting to different controllers

 ## License:
 This project is released under the WTFPL LICENSE.